blowb/blowb-doc/install-internet-service-docker/isso.rst

 Isso, A Commenting Server
 =========================

-*uses a data container, Nginx and Postfix*
+*This Internet app uses a data container, Nginx and Postfix.*

 `Isso`_ is a commenting system which can embed into a static website.